opensearch-project/documentation-website/_dashboards/get-started/dql.md

 ```
 {% include copy.html %}

-To retrieve a specific field using DQL, use the following notation:
+To retrieve a specific field using DQL, specify the field, for example:

 ```
 superheroes: {hero-name: Superman}
 ```
 {% include copy.html %}

-To retrieve multiple objects from your document, specify all the fields you want to retrieve, as shown in the following notation:
+To retrieve multiple objects from the document, specify all the fields you want to retrieve, for example:

 ```
 superheroes: {hero-name: Superman} and superheroes: {hero-name: Batman}
 ```
 {% include copy.html %}

-The previous Boolean and range queries still work, so you can submit a more refined query, as shown in the following notation:
+Continuing with the preceding Boolean and range queries, you can submit a more refined query, for example:

 ```
 superheroes: {hero-name: Superman and age < 50}